netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

       be permitted.
 The former may result in a DoS attack, or compromise a device.
 The latter may result in a DoS attack.

-Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
+Some of the readable data nodes in the "ietf-acl-enh" YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
 These are the subtrees and data nodes and their sensitivity/vulnerability:

  'defined-sets':
  : Unauthorized read access of these lists will allow an attacker to identify the actual resources that are bound to ACLs.

+   The YANG modules "iana-icmpv4-types", "iana-icmpv6-types", and "iana-ipv6-ext-types defines" a set of types.
+These nodes are intended to be reused by other YANG modules.
+Each of these modules by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
+   As such, there are no additional security issues related to these YANG modules that need to be considered.

 # IANA Considerations